zigtur/Rareskills-Solidity-Bootcamp/Week16-17/README.md

 https://github.com/zigtur/Ethernaut-Solutions/blob/master/solutions.md#motorbike

 ### Damn Vulnerable DeFi - Climber
+By reading the `ClimberTimelock` contract, we can see that the `execute()` function does not respect the Checks-Effects-Interacts pattern.
+After executing the operations, it verifies if the operation was scheduled and reverts if not.

+So, we can use `execute()` to do whatever we want.
+We just need to add the operation to the scheduled ones before the `execute()` function verifies the operation.

 ### Damn Vulnerable DeFi - Backdoor
 The wallet factory allows to create GnosisSafe wallet contracts, and the callbacks a contract.
 The wallet registry sends tokens to created GnosisSafe, but verifies that the owner of the GnosisSafe wallet is one of its beneficiaries.